-For the FYTD, performance against SOPE measure 1.1.9 is tracking behind expected performance required to meet target.
+For the FYTD, performance against SOPE measure 1.1.9 is now tracking ahead of expected performance required to meet target.
 Note: Results are reported one month in arrears.

-For the FYTD, 97% of complaints relating to Canterbury claims have been resolved within targeted timeframes.
-Performance against SOPE measure 1.1.10 is tracking ahead of expected performance required to meet target.
+So far this financial year, 95% of complaints relating to Canterbury claims have been resolved within targeted timeframes.
+For the FYTD, performance against SOPE measure 1.1.10 is tracking ahead of expected performance required to meet target.

-Of 1813 in-scope claim closures in January and February 2021, 68 (4%) have since been reopened.
-This result is unchanged from last month, and is on track to meet the performance target.
+Of 1498 in-scope claim closures in January and February 2021, 63 (4%) have since been reopened.
+This result is lower than last month, and is on track to meet the performance target.

-6Previously this measure was broken down into three categories depending on claim complexity.
+Previously this measure was broken down into three categories depending on claim complexity.

-7This will not include claims re-opened for purposes such as minor works or for making a payment or insurer facilitation).
+&lt;sup>7This will not include claims re-opened for purposes such as minor works or for making a payment or insurer facilitation).